List of World Championship Wrestling attendance records

 The following is a list of World Championship Wrestling attendance records.
-Founded as Jim Crockett Promotions in 1931, it was one of the first professional wrestling promotions in the United States.
-Upon joining the National Wrestling Alliance in 1951, the Crockett family controlled the NWA's "Mid-Atlantic wrestling territory" which included the Carolinas and Virginia, and was long regarded as one of the organization's most powerful members.
-Jim Crockett Jr. became the face of the NWA as he battled Vince McMahon's World Wrestling Federation during the 1980s wrestling boom but was ultimately forced into bankruptcy.
+Founded as Jim Crockett Promotions (JCP) in 1931, it was one of the first professional wrestling promotions in the United States.
+Upon joining the National Wrestling Alliance (NWA) in 1951, the Crockett family controlled the NWA's "Mid-Atlantic wrestling territory" which included the Carolinas and Virginia, and was long regarded as one of the organization's most powerful members.
+Jim Crockett Jr. became the face of the NWA as he battled Vince McMahon's World Wrestling Federation (WWF) during the 1980s wrestling boom but was ultimately forced into bankruptcy.